 On this date in our family history . . . the 7th day of April . . . in the year 1775 . . .
-Lucy Fenderson becomes the bride of Thomas Thurston . . . this Lucy and Thomas are maternal grandparents of William Thurston Merrill (1816-1898) . . . who is a 3rd great-grandpa of the Keeper of this family history blog . . .
+Lucy Fenderson becomes the bride of Thomas Thurston . . . this Lucy and Thomas are maternal grandparents of William Thurston Merrill (1816-1898) . . . who is a 3rd great-grandpa to the Keeper of this family history blog . . .

 THOMAS THURSTON (Abner, Abner, James, Daniel), son of Abner and Martha (Piper) Thurston of Exeter, N.H.; born there Jan.
 19, 1752; married, April 7, 1775, LUCY FENDERSON, born Dec.
 17, 1751.
 He died in 1830, and was buried on his farm; she died in 1832.
 Mr. Thurston purchased a tract of land in Parsonsfield, Me., improved it a little, sold and went to Scarboro, Me., and bought land, on which he lived and died.
 He built a little house on what is called the "ash swamp road," about two miles from Dunstan Corner, in which his wife lived while he was in the revolutionary war.
 The wolves were numerous then, and used to make night hideous with their howling.
 After the war he built the old homestead on the "broad turn road," about the same distance from Dunstan.
 This house was replaced by another, and within a few years a more modern one still has been built in its place.
 He was also an itinerant shoemaker, as was the custom in newly settled placed in those days. . . .
 Thurston genealogies By Brown Thurston